07yhxiaxy/SereniAI/README.md

 - **Customized Haptics Device**: Built with Raspberry Pi and advanced actuators, this device delivers personalized haptic feedback to enhance emotional modulation.

 With SereniAI, you can take control of your emotional well-being in a modern, effective way.
 Experience the future of emotional support with our AI-powered, haptics-enhanced solution.
+## Innovative Features
+1. **Human-in-the-loop**\
+We try connect human directly to the SereniAI.
+In this way, the interaction is stronger between AI and human because human can actually *feel* and *sense* the impact of AI instead of just chatting in the prompt.

+2. **Combination of AI and Haptics Devices**\
+Haptics technology shows great potential for provide human realistic tactile feeling.
+Most of the current AI's displaying format is graphical or textual.
+However, haptics technology shorten the distance between AI's output and human user, hence enabling closer interaction.
+3. **Leveraging AI's Power**\
+Since LLM's training set including a significant amount of data, it would obtain enough "experience" to play a role as your emotional companion, which means it could generate proper textual instructions to assist human to pursue target emotional state.
+Later on, these text command will be passed to haptics device for further human-machine interaction.
+4. **Contribute Dataset**\
+For each given target emotional state $s_t$ and current human emotional state $s_i$, the SereniAI will provide control signal $c_i$ to human using haptics device.
+As one of the potential project, we could establish a dataset that record each time step's emotional state ($s_i \ \text{and} \ s_t$) and corresonding haptics control ($c_i$).

+### Reference
 [1]: HUME AI, https://dev.hume.ai/intro \
 [2]: OpenAI, ChatGPT-4, https://openai.com/index/gpt-4/